Bituminous Sheet Waterproofing: Know these Before Installation

 Best UseRoofs, basements, podiums, bridgesWet areas, retaining walls, swimming pools

-As waterproofing experts we can give you 2 solutions for the bitumen waterproofing.
-You can choose bitumen sheet waterproofing or you can choose bitumen coating waterproofing.
-After reading this guide we suggest you to choose the best one you need to apply on the surface.
-Else contact Aqviz expert for more information.
+As waterproofing experts, we can give you 2 solutions for the bitumen waterproofing.
+You can choose bitumen sheet waterproofing, or you can choose bitumen coating waterproofing.
+After reading this guide, we suggest you choose the best one you need to apply to the surface.
+Else, contact the Aqviz expert for more information.